 It is the responsibility of those working in Reception to follow the principles stated in this policy.
 The Head teacher and EYFS co-ordinator will carry out monitoring on EYFS as part of the whole school monitoring schedule.
 The Governing Body will also be part of this process.
-This policy will be reviewed in August 2017 or as necessary.

 Date Agreed Written By Review date

-B. Kerr
+September 2022 B. Kerr October 2023

-Signed (Head teacher)

-Signed (Chair of Governors)
+Signed (Head teacher) Signed (Chair of Governors)